-38-BEGINNER WEIGHT TRAINING (1/2 credit)
+38-BEGINNER WEIGHT TRAINING

 This course is designed to give students the opportunity to learn weight training concepts and techniques used for building muscular strength.
 Students will also learn the appropriate skills necessary to maintain a safe and sanitary environment.